k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### 2.1.2 CommonDB ![](/articles/02_fabric_architecture/images/commonDBPic.gif)
-CommonDB is an additional SQLite database schema used for storing reference tables common to all MicroDB.
-For example, it could be a table storing a list of objects to which all MicroDB schemas point to.
+The CommonDB is an additional SQLite database schema used for storing reference tables common to all MicroDB.
+For example, a table storing a list of objects to which all MicroDB schemas point to.
 In a distributed system, one copy of each reference table is stored on each node.
 Fabric handles their synchronization across nodes.

-CommonDB is always made available for queries within every Fabric session.
+The CommonDB is always made available for queries in every Fabric session.
 This enables writing JOIN clauses between Common tables and any MicroDB using one SQL query only.

 #### 2.1.3 Cassandra ![](/articles/02_fabric_architecture/images/cassPic.gif)